 The AeroCanard RG has an estimated construction time of 1,400 hours.
 It has a fixed primary landing gear with a retractable nose wheel.
 By the end of 2011, of the kits that had been built 8 times, as recorded by the Federal Aviation Administration as being completed, registered, and flown.

 The AeroCanard SG is very similar to the RG.
 It has a fixed main landing gear and a front wheel that retracts.
 The SG has a noticeably smaller frame with less width around the front seats.
 Only 2 have been registered with the Federal Aviation Administration as being fully assembled and ready for flight.
 Of the three variants mentioned in this article, the SG has the longest estimated build time, at 1,500 hours.

 -The AeroCanard SX

--They can get exactly what they want.
+Owners of the Aerocanard get exactly what they want.
 Instead of being stuck with a mass-produced standard aircraft, those who make their own can configure everything to their personal taste.

 The AeroCad AeroCanard offers many different models so builders can get the exact specifications they are looking for in a recreational aircraft.